sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/opentelemetry.md

 ### Sampling

-To reduced the volume of traces being exported, the collector can be configured to apply sampling to the exported traces.
+To reduce the volume of traces being exported, the collector can be configured to apply sampling to the exported traces.
 Sourcegraph bundles the [probabilistic sampler](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/probabilisticsamplerprocessor) as part of its default collector container image.

 If enabled, this sampling mechanism will be applied to all traces, regardless if a request was explictly marked as to be traced.